zimolzak/instruct-project-etrigger-sql/advanced/discovery.md

     username such as `vha01\vhabhs...` plus password, or using Windows authentication).

-2. Recommended: Run sections of the SQL file sequentially (for example, lines 1--132 of `Fobt.sql` cover the first two `INSERT INTO` operations concerning tables that were newly created), inspecting for errors.
-Alternatively: run query all at once, inspecting for errors.
+2. *Recommended:* Run sections of the SQL file sequentially (for example, lines 1--198 of `Fobt.sql` cover the first two `INSERT INTO` operations concerning tables that were newly created), inspecting for errors.

+    *Alternatively:* run the query all at once, inspecting for errors.